 Someone told on the Loco Revue forum that after shortening the drawbars, he had noticed a buffer mess when crossing a curve followed by a counter-curve (turnouts).
 One should try by blocking the buffers back from the plane of the bellows.

 Now, I noticed that sawing was possible with a circular saw blade, provided that the blade screw head is not more than 1 mm high.
-So I grinded that head.
+So, I ground that head.
 Another condition: the disc must be less than 20 mm in diameter, and must be as thin as possible (mine is 1/10 mm).
 Finally, it is necessary to operate at low speed to prevent the plastic from melting.

-The ball pivot is slipped onto the brass tube, coated with glue, then the wedge meets it, also coated with glue, and the whole is lowered until it leans on the chassis.
+The ball pivot is slipped onto the brass tube, coated with glue, then the spacer meets it, also coated with glue, and the whole is lowered until it leans on the chassis.
 The mini-drill is locked in position (see Stand enhancements) during the time required for the glue to dry.
 This method makes it possible to obtain the best possible alignment for the assembled parts.

-The bogie can then be reassembled (not without having cut the old wedge — that of the not so good solution — for me), without too much tightening the screw for fear of unsticking the ball bearing.
+The bogie can then be reassembled (not without having cut the old spacer — that of the not so good solution — for me), without too much tightening the screw for fear of unsticking the ball bearing.